jacob-dowdy/CatMe-and-knockKnock/README.md

 # CatMe-and-knockKnock
-Practice done with NodeJS utilizing the faker and knock-knock libraries.
+Practice done with NodeJS utilizing the cat-me and knock-knock libraries.